fromzeroedu/flask_blog/README.md

 ### Initialize Database
 - Modify settings.py with separate credential variables
-- Create dbinit.py and run it
+- Create dbinit.py and run it -- remember to add new models and run it again!

 ### Setup jquery and Bootstrap
 Create a base.html and add Twitter bootstrap and jquery to static.